 Why I design:

-Ultimately I am fulfilled by improving people's lives or jobs through design.
+Ultimately I am fulfilled by improving people's lives through design.

 What surprises me about me: